ktorio/ktor-samples/feature/sessions/README.md

 ### Headers

-The Header method is intended for APIs both for using in JavaScript XHR requests or by requesting them from the server side.
-It is usually easier for API clients to read and generate custom headers than by handling cookies.
+The Header method is intended for APIs, both for using in JavaScript XHR requests and for requesting them from the server side.
+It is usually easier for API clients to read and generate custom headers than to handle cookies.

 ```kotlin